 - Depression and mood swings.

 - The build-up of fat in the abdomen.

 - Dryness, itching, and discomfort of the vagina.

 - Irregular periods or changes in the menstrual cycle.

 These were a few common symptoms related to the menopause.
-There is no need for the treatment, as the symptoms usually taper off over a period of 2 to 5 years or more.
-In very rare cases, menopause can lead to the development of complications, including cardiovascular disease, Breast cancer, a low bone density which leads to osteoporosis, etc.
+There is no need for treatment, as the symptoms usually taper off over a period of 2 to 5 years or more.
+In very rare cases, menopause can lead to the development of complications, including cardiovascular disease, breast cancer, a low bone density which leads to osteoporosis, etc.